albertan017/LLM4Decompile/README.md

         f.write(input_asm_prompt)
 ```

-Then use LLM4Decompile to translate the assembly instructions into C:
+**Decompilation:** use LLM4Decompile to translate the assembly instructions into C:
 ```python
 from transformers import AutoTokenizer, AutoModelForCausalLM import torch